Esperanto: Sample texts

-Simple phrases

-Listed below are some useful Esperanto words and phrases along with IPA transcriptions:

-Eurocentricity

-The vocabulary, orthography, phonology, and semantics are all thoroughly European.
-The vocabulary, for example, draws about three-quarters from Romance languages, with the rest split between Greek, English and German.
-The phonology is said to be similar to Polish.
-The language also has many calques of Polish expressions.

 Education

 Esperanto speakers learn the language through self-directed study, online tutorials, and correspondence courses taught by volunteers.
 More recently, free teaching websites like lernu! and Duolingo have become available.

-Esperanto instruction is rarely available at schools, including four primary schools in a pilot project under the supervision of the University of Manchester, and by one count at a few universities.
+Esperanto instruction is occasionally available at schools, including four primary schools in a pilot project under the supervision of the University of Manchester, and by one count at a few universities.
 However, outside China and Hungary, these mostly involve informal arrangements, rather than dedicated departments or state sponsorship.
 Eötvös Loránd University in Budapest had a department of Interlinguistics and Esperanto from 1966 to 2004, after which time instruction moved to vocational colleges; there are state examinations for Esperanto instructors.
 Additionally, Adam Mickiewicz University in Poland offers a diploma in Interlinguistics.
 The Senate of Brazil passed a bill in 2009 that would make Esperanto an optional part of the curriculum in public schools, although mandatory if there is demand for it.
 As of 2015, the bill is still under consideration by the Chamber of Deputies.

 In the United States, Esperanto is notably offered as a weekly evening course at Stanford University's Bechtel International Center.
 Conversational Esperanto, The International Language, is a free drop-in class that is open to Stanford students and the general public on campus during the academic year.
-With administrative permission, Stanford Students can take the class for two credits a quarter through the Linguistics Department.
-"Even four lessons are enough to get more than just the basics," the Esperanto at Stanford website reads.
+With administrative permission, Stanford students can take the class for two credits a quarter through the Linguistics Department.

 Esperanto-USA suggests that Esperanto can be learned in, at most, one quarter of the amount of time required for other languages.

+The Zagreb method

+The Zagreb method is an Esperanto teaching method that was developed in the city of Zagreb in the late 1970s to early 1980s as a response to the unsatisfactory learning outcomes of traditional natural-language teaching techniques when used for Esperanto.
+Its goal was to streamline the material in order to equip learners with practical knowledge that could be put to use in as short a time frame as possible.
+It is now implemented and available on some of the well-known learning websites in the community.